 Alternatively the whole service can take place at the crematorium, and the Vicar (or another cleric) will be willing to take it there.

-Ashes (again of people with a connection to the village) can be buried in either churchyard, and a leaflet giving more details will shortly be available here.
+St Edmund’s churchyard is closed to burials, and the deceased must have a connection with Darley Abbey before we can allow burial there.
 People who live in Darley Abbey Village may register an interest in being buried in the churchyard at a future date although particular plots cannot be reserved.
-This leaflet gives more details DA burial leaflet 18.4.18.
+These leaflets give more details

 It is normal that, after a death, the family will first contact a Funeral Director.
 The Funeral Director will then make the necessary arrangements with the Vicar, the Church, the Crematorium or Graveyard.